 Student dress should allow for students to express their personal style and views.
-Students maintain the right to personal dress and appearance, unless a school official determines that such personal dress and appearance violates reasonable standards of health, safety and cleanliness, and/or disrupts the learning environment.
-M. G. L. c.
-71, § 83.
+Students maintain the right to personal dress and appearance, unless a school official determines that such personal dress and appearance violates reasonable standards of health, safety and cleanliness.